Colorectal Cancer Screening Program

 - You can also drop off the first sample and bring in the second sample later.

-- If more than 10 days has passed between the day the first sample was collected and the day the test was analyzed, you will need to repeat the test.
+- If more than 10 days have passed between the collection and the analysis, you must repeat the test.

 Where are the drop-off locations?